1.Use a Real Bakery.

 3. Prepare for the appointment

-- take some time to look at cakes on the internet (View our photo gallery).
+- Look at Examples - Take some time to look at cakes on the internet (View our photo gallery).
 Looking at cakes will help you decide if you like square, round, multi-shaped, traditional or contemporary; if you prefer all white or want a spot of color; if you want columns or stacked or both; or if you want a totally different type of cake.

-- think about whether or not you want flowers on your cake.
+- Flowers - Think about whether or not you want flowers on your cake.
 If “yes”, do you want fresh flowers, sugar flowers or artificial flowers?
-Also, whether fresh, sugar or artificial, you will need to decide on the flower variety or varieties, and the color or colors.
+Also, whether fresh, sugar or artificial, you will need to decide on the flower variety & color.

-- choose your colors.
+- Colors - Choose your colors.
 Even if your cake is all white, it helps the bakery know who you are in the cake world.
 If you have any special fabrics, bring a swatch, or a picture of your dress.
 The cake designer gains inspiration from all of these items.

-- decide if you want a groom’s cake.
-If you bring your groom and want to talk about a groom’s cake, tell him in advance what it is.
-A groom’s cake can be as simple as a sheet cake with a sports logo or it can be more elaborate and say a lot about his personality.
-A groom’s cake (if it is a simple design) is a good way to meet the number of serving required while reducing the overall cost by reducing the size of the wedding cake.
+- Additional Desserts - Decide if you want a themed cake.
+If you bring your partner and want to talk about a themed cake, tell them in advance what it is.
+A themed cake can be as simple as a sheet cake with a sports logo or it can be more elaborate and say a lot about their personality.
+A themed cake (if it is a simple design) is a good way to meet the number of serving required while reducing the overall cost by reducing the size of the wedding cake.

-- decide how many servings you want.
+- Servings - Decide how many servings you want.
 This usually corresponds to the number of guests at the reception, but can vary depending on whether you are having a seated dinner (where the cake is plated and served) or a dessert bar (where guests pick from a variety of desserts).

-- decide if you want the cake to be of a certain size, for instance especially tall.
+- Height - Decide if you want the cake to be of a certain size, for instance especially tall.
 Cakes can be made to look larger by using one or more dummy layers at the bottom.
 (Important: Although dummy layers reduce the number of cake servings so cake is not wasted, dummy layers take just as long to decorate as real cake layers.)

-- decide on fondant or frosting.
+- Fondant vs Frosting - Decide on fondant or frosting.
 Many designs can be done in either fondant or frosting, but if you want a cake that approaches perfection, choose fondant.
 Some designs do require fondant, for instance if you want the cake to be painted.
 Fondant will also protect the cake to a limited degree if the wedding is outside.
 (Note: cakes do not do well in temperatures above 75 degrees.)
 Remember, fondant is a very thin layer that is applied over two or more layers of frosting so it has little effect on the overall cake experience.
 Good fondants, like Satin Ice and Choco Pan, actually taste good.
-A knowledgeable Real Bakery will not charge more to cover a cake in fondant.

 4. Enjoy the appointment